-- Pick-up at your regional IRS Office.
-A local address and phone number for an IRS office in your area can be found on the IRS website (here). - Online RS Transcript Request using the "Get Transcript" request form (here). - 3.
+- 1. Rick-up at your regional IRS Office.
+A local address and phone number for an IRS office in your area can be found on the IRS website (here). - 2.
+Online IRS Transcript Request using the "Get Transcript" request form (here). - 3.
 IRS by phone (1-800-8291040).

-NOTE: Students and Parents may return to their FAFSA here and use the the IRS Data Retrieval option to avoid submitting tax transcripts.
+\\NOTE: Students and Parents may return to www.fafsa.gov and link their FAFSA with the IRS Data Retrieval to avoid submitting tax transcripts.